 BOTOX® helps reduce stiffness in the elbow, wrist, or fingers caused by upper limb spasticity.

-BOTOX® is a prescription medicine that is injected into muscles and used to treat increased muscle stiffness in elbow, wrist, and finger muscles in people 18 years and older with upper limb spasticity (ULS).
+BOTOX® is a prescription medicine that is injected into muscles and used to treat increased muscle stiffness.
+It has been show to help people 18 years and older with upper limb spasticity (ULS).

 ULS is a condition in which certain muscles in your body become stiff or tight.
 It is caused by damage to parts of the central nervous system that control voluntary movements.
 When this happens, your nerves send continuous messages to your muscles telling them to contract, or tighten.
 If you or someone you care for has stiffness in the muscles of the elbow, wrist, or fingers, it could be ULS.1